-PhD studentship available for September 2014: The group has a BBSRC iCASE studentship on Modelling acetogen metabolism.
-See the project page for details of the research and important eligibility information.
+PhD studentship applications now open.: The group has a BBSRC iCASE studentship on Modelling acetogen metabolism to start in September/October 2014.
+See the project page for details of the research, how to apply details and important eligibility information.
+Deadline 30 JUne 2014.

-BBSRC Network in Industrial Biotechnology and Bioenergy (NIBB): David Fell will also be assisting Nigel Minton in running the C1NET: Chemicals from C1 gas NIBB.
+BBSRC Network in Industrial Biotechnology and Bioenergy (NIBB): David Fell is assisting Nigel Minton in running the C1NET: Chemicals from C1 gas NIBB.
+Its website has just gone live.
 See the BBSRC and Oxford Brookes University announcements.

 Our group began nearly thirty years ago with initial interests in computer simulation of metabolism and the theoretical analysis of metabolic control and regulation.
 Whilst these still remain areas of interest, we have since developed interests in modelling signal transduction, in various different approaches to network analysis of metabolism, and in reconstructing metabolic networks from genomic data.
 In the course of this research, we have addressed problems in microbial, plant and mammalian metabolism, often in conjunction with collaborators who have contributed experimental results.